 Okay, we weren’t able to confirm 100% on this one.
 But it appears that vibrational frequencies affect termites eating habits, and that frequencies similar to rock music (just under 3000 kHz) increase those habits.
 This was made popular by Snapple, and found under one of their caps around 2002.

 Cockroaches can live up to 9 days without a head!

 A single used mattress can contain up to 10 million dust mites, which feed off dead skin cells.
 It’s important to change those mattresses at least every 10 years.

-Mites are also the oldest insects believes to still be alive.
+Mites are also the oldest insects believed to still be alive.

-While technically classified as arthropods, which are slightly different then insects, mites beginnings can be traced back to 500+ million years ago.
+While technically classified as arthropods, which are slightly different than insects, mites' beginnings can be traced back to 500+ million years ago.

 They are the only 3 species that fight battle in formations.